 In an earlier post I was not as accurate as I should have been about activities of daily living.
-The functional tasks in the daily lives of older seniors are divided into two parts, activities of daily living (ADL’s) and instrumental activities of daily life (IADL’s).
+The functional tasks in the daily lives of older seniors are divided into two parts, activities of daily living (ADL’s) and instrumental activities of daily living (IADL’s).

-Activities of daily living include are the tasks that are required to get going in the morning, get from place to place using one’s body, and then close out the day in the evening.
+Activities of daily living are the tasks that are required to get going in the morning, get from place to place using one’s body, and then close out the day in the evening.
 They involve caring for and moving the body.

 - brushing teeth

 Instrumental activities of daily living are the activities that people do once they are up, dressed, put together.
-These tasks support an independent life style.
+These tasks support an independent lifestyle.
 Many people can still live independently even though they need help with one or two of these IADL’s.
 They include: